-- In partnership with Pembrokeshire County Council we will continue our project work activity, involving installing a network of Rapid, Fast and Slow Electric Vehicle Charging points and hubs across the Park and Pembrokeshire.
+- In partnership with Pembrokeshire County Council we will continue our project work activity, involving installing a network of 'Fast' and 'Rapid' Electric Vehicle Charging points and hubs across the Park and Pembrokeshire.
 Welsh Government funding through Sustainable Landscapes, Sustainable Place has enabled us to take an ambitious approach to our activities in this area.
-We will measure our progress through: - # new electric vehicle charging points completed [S6 Duty Impact]
+We will measure our progress through: - # new electric vehicle charging points installed [S6 Duty Impact]

-Adapted service/ Delivery dependent on COVID regulations during the year
+Adapted service / Delivery dependent on COVID regulations during the year